 “Our organisation undertook an external board review which was conducted by Jillian van Turnhout, in association with Carmichael.
 The process worked very well in terms of being appropriate to our particular circumstances, manageable for board members in terms of time commitment, which also helped with engagement.
 Jillian’s expertise in this area also added significant value regarding eliciting feedback and offering useful suggestions and aids for future effectiveness.”

-“Board Evaluation refers to a process that assesses effectiveness, transparency, and accountability of board members.
-These evaluations should be carried out regularly, to assure that the activities of the board are geared towards effective corporate governance.
+Board evaluation is increasingly acknowledged as essential for improving board performance and effectiveness.
+Board Evaluation refers to a process that assesses effectiveness, transparency, and accountability of board members.
+These evaluations should be carried out regularly, to assure that the activities of the Board are geared towards effective corporate governance.

 I provide an objective and independent assessment of how effective your board and board committees are in practice.
 I provide clear and practical next steps to take to improve board performance and effectiveness.

-If you feel your board can benefit from a third-party assessment, please contact me.
+If you feel your Board can benefit from a third-party assessment, please contact me.